-RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students R indicates legislation requirement, and sh ould not be delet ed Ensuring the embedding in the curriculum of road safety education, based on the National Practices for Early Childhood Road Safety Education (refer to Attachment 1).
-V V V Working in collaboration to develop appropriate strategies to ensure that all children attending the service are included in road safety education.
-V V V V Ensuring early childhood teacher, educators and staff to participate in regular professional development/ 1 1 Participating in training in road safety and ensuring they are kept up to date with current legislation, regulations, rules, standards and evidence informed practice information.
-V V V Providing early childhood teachers and educators with access to a broad range of road safety education resources 1 1 Ensuring the availability (in good condition) and use of bicycle helmets which meet Australian/New Zealand Standard 2063 for bicycles and wheeled toys (refer to Definitions).
-V 1 1 Monitoring the correct use of bicycle helmets whenever bicycles or wheeled toys are used.
-1 1 1 Ensuring that location-specific road safety information is displayed at the service where relevant (e.g. details about where to park safely when delivering and collecting children and local area speed limits etc.) V 1 4 Ensuring that parents/guardians have access to this policy and its attachments.
-1 1 1 Transportation of children for e excursion l Ensuring that a child is not transported without prior written authorisation by the parent/guardian or person named in the child's enrolment record, and that the authorisation includes all details required under Regulation 102 (4) V 1 V Ensuring the risk assessment (refer to Definitions) identifies and assesses the risks, specifies how these will be managed and/or minimised, and includes all details required by Regulation 101 , 102 V 1 1 Ensuring all supervision requirements are met during transportation, including educator to child ratios Regulation 123 R 1 1 4
+RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students R indicates legislation requirement, and should not be deleted Ensuring the embedding in the curriculum of road safety education, based on the National Practices for Early Childhood Road Safety Education (refer to Attachment 1). \checkmark V V Working in collaboration to develop appropriate strategies to ensure that all children attending the service are included in road safety education.
+V V V \checkmark Ensuring early childhood teacher, educators and staff to participate in regular professional development/ \checkmark \checkmark Participating in training in road safety and ensuring they are kept up to date with current legislation, regulations, rules, standards and evidence informed practice information.
+V V \checkmark Providing early childhood teachers and educators with access to a broad range of road safety education resources \checkmark V Ensuring the availability (in good condition) and use of bicycle helmets which meet Australian/New Zealand Standard 2063 for bicycles and wheeled toys (refer to Definitions). \checkmark V V Monitoring the correct use of bicycle helmets whenever bicycles or wheeled toys are used. \checkmark V \checkmark Ensuring that location-specific road safety information is displayed at the service where relevant (e.g. details about where to park safely when delivering and collecting children and local area speed limits etc.) \checkmark V V Ensuring that parents/guardians have access to this policy and its attachments (Regulation 168) R \checkmark \checkmark Transportation of children for e xcursion Ensuring that a child is not transported without prior written authorisation by the parent/guardian or person named in the child's enrolment record, and that the authorisation includes all details required under Regulation 102 (4) R R V Ensuring the risk assessment (refer to Definitions) is conducted prior to the service transporting children and identifies and assesses the risks, specifies how these will be managed and/or minimised, and includes all details required by Regulation 101 , 102 R R V Ensuring all supervision requirements are met during transportation, including educator to child ratios Regulation 123 R \checkmark V \checkmark Ensuring that all the required equipment and/or items are taken on the transportation, including, but not limited to, a first aid kit, emergency contact lists, children's individual medication, R R \checkmark \checkmark required medical management plans and mobile phone and that educators or staff with first aid qualifications and training are in attendance (Regulation 136) Ensuring that buses hired for use on excursions have fitted seatbelts that are correctly used by all children, staff and volunteers for the entire trip.
+R V \checkmark Ensuring that appropriate procedures are followed in the event of a vehicle crash or transport-related injury involving any children, staff or volunteers from the service (refer to Incident , Injury , Trauma and Illness Policy).
+R V V Establishing agreed procedures for staff to follow where a child is observed being transported to or from the premises in an unsafe manner (refer to Attachment 2) . \checkmark \checkmark V \checkmark Implementing the services-agreed procedures when notified or when there has been observation of child/ren being transported in an unsafe manner. \checkmark \checkmark \checkmark \checkmark